discordjs/guide/guide/slash-commands/response-methods.md

 ## Localized responses

-In additional to the ability to provide localized command definitions, you can also localize your responses.
+In addition to the ability to provide localized command definitions, you can also localize your responses.
 To do this, get the locale of the user with `ChatInputCommandInteraction#locale` and respond accordingly:

 ```js
 client.on(Events.InteractionCreate, interaction => {